StructJuMP/StructJuMP.jl/README.md

 ## Installation

-The `master` branch of this package works with the JuMP v0.19.
-To try this package with JuMP v0.19, do:
+The `master` branch of this package works with the JuMP v0.21.
+To try this package, do:
 ```julia
 ] add StructJuMP#master
 ```